When you visit Perugia, Italy—the city where she was born well over a century ago—the vibrant spirit of Luisa Spagnoli still leaves an imprint today.

 Saddled in promissory notes they can’t repay, by 1907, the couple realized that their only option was to forge a partnership with the wealthy Butoni family (yes, that pasta family), which turns out to be fortuitous for almost everyone.
 If there is a loser in the telling of this story, it ultimately turns out to be Annibale Spagnoli.

 The business trajectory goes more smoothly.
 What started as a bespoke, 15-person candy company grows into a bustling candy plant housed in a new factory building with more than 100 workers.
-After Italy declares war on Hungary the male factory workers have to leave their jobs at Perugina for the front lines,
+After Italy declared war on Hungary the male factory workers had to leave their jobs at Perugina for the front lines,

 Luisa becomes a general at home, of sorts.
 With outsized leadership skills and keen intuition, she trains the women left behind to run the operation, providing 21st-century perks like on-site childcare and paid feeding time.